sab2327/https-architecture-sab2327.github.io/_glossary/glossary.md

 # Ball flower
 An architectural ornament in the form of a ball inserted in the cup of a flower, which came into use in the latter part of the 13th, and was in great vogue in the early part of the 14th century.

+# Balustrade
+Refers to the combination of handrail, spindles (or 'balusters'), base rail, and newels, which together form the railing system that encloses one or both sides of a staircase.

 # Cancellus
 (plural: Cancelli) Barriers which correspond to the modern balustrade or railing, especially the screen dividing the body of a church from the part occupied by the ministers hence chancel.
 The Romans employed cancelli to partition off portions of the courts of law.[5]